You Already Know Where the Hard Part Is

 GitHub's 2024 Copilot Impact Report documented a 55% increase in task completion speed among developers using AI coding assistants — and that was before the current generation of agentic tools.
 A solo developer with Cursor, Claude, and a modern cloud stack produces output that previously required a team of 5-10.
 Design, marketing copy, customer support scripts, financial models — every domain of business production has seen comparable compression.

 The result is not that building got easier.
 The result is that building is no longer the constraint.
-When every competitor can ship a working MVP in two weeks, the bottleneck has moved upstream, to the harder question: does anyone actually want this, and do they know it exists?
+When every competitor can ship a working MVP in two weeks, the bottleneck moves upstream, to the harder question you are already wrestling with: does anyone actually want this, and do they know it exists?

 Distribution — the ability to reach, convert, and retain users — is now the scarce resource.
-The businesses that grasp this first are pulling away from those that do not.
+The businesses that grasped this first are pulling away from those that did not.

 First Round Capital — one of the most analytically rigorous seed-stage venture firms — analyzed over 300 startups in their portfolio to understand what separates companies that achieve product-market fit from those that do not.